HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_ml_basics/transformer.rst

 **Method:**

-- Positional encoding is used to inject positional information to the model.It is a vector added to the word embedding, so it must have the same dimension as the embedding.
+- Positional encoding is used to inject positional information to the model.
+It is a vector added to the word embedding, so it must have the same dimension as the embedding.

 .. figure:: ../_figures/pos-enc-method-1.png